hisptz/chatbot-backend-setup/README.md

 ### Setting up configuration

-Then create an `.env.(service)` file with the required variables for each service.
-An example of each `.env` file required has been provided.
+Then create an `.env.` file.
+You can duplicate the `.env.example`

 The variables marked * should be changed.
 Otherwise, the others should be left as in example files unless specified otherwise

 #### Whatsapp service

 This is a whatsapp gateway service, allowing receiving and sending of whatsapp messages.
-The whatsapp service requires the following variables:
+The whatsapp service requires the following variables to be changed:

-- `WHATSAPP_MESSAGE_HANDLER_GATEWAY`- A server that handles whatsapp incoming messages (in this case it is the chat-bot server)
 - `ALLOWED_CONTACTS*` - A list of whitelisted phone numbers.
 The whatsapp service will only read incoming messages from these numbers.
 Leave this empty if you want to reply to all phone numbers